Uncertainty quantification for Markov chain induced martingales with application to temporal difference learning: Application to TD learning with linear function approximation

 The closest contribution to ours, and indeed the impetus for some of our work, is the recent excellent paper by \cite{srikant2024rates}, which claims the bound

+where $\tilde{C}$ is a problem-related quantity independent of $T$.
 In our analysis, we have filled in the gaps in some of their arguments concerning vector-valued martingales and their application to TD learning, while also strengthening the bound from Wasserstein to convex distance.
-Other recent and directly relevant contributions by \cite{samsonov2024gaussian} and \cite{wu2024statistical} have also produced high-dimensional Berry-Esseen bound for TD learning with \emph{independent samples}, with \cite{wu2024statistical} claiming the the state-of-the-art rate (in $T$) of $O(T^{-\frac{1}{3}})$.
-Though it remains to be seen whether the rate of convergence of order $O(T^{-\frac{1}{4}}\log T)$ for Markovian data that we obtain in Theorem \ref{thm:TD-berry-esseen} is sharp, the generalization from independent to Markov samples is nonetheless highly nontrivial and, we believe, significant.
-In any case, we are able to show in Appendix \ref{app:proof-Berry-Esseen-tight} that, for any $\alpha > \frac{3}{4}$ and when $T$ is sufficiently large,
+Other recent and directly relevant contributions by \cite{samsonov2024gaussian} and \cite{wu2024statistical} have also produced high-dimensional Berry--Esseen bound for TD learning with \emph{independent samples}, with \cite{wu2024statistical} claiming the the state-of-the-art rate (in $T$) of $O(T^{-\frac{1}{3}})$.
+Though it remains to be seen whether the rate of convergence of order $O(T^{-\frac{1}{4}}\log T)$ for Markovian data that we obtain in Theorem \ref{thm:TD-Berry--Esseen} is sharp, the generalization from independent to Markov samples is nonetheless highly nontrivial and, we believe, significant.
+In any case, we are able to show in Appendix \ref{app:proof-Berry--Esseen-tight} that, for any $\alpha > \frac{3}{4}$ and when $T$ is sufficiently large,

-a partial clue that our rate might in fact be optimal.
+Here $\tilde{C}$ is a problem-related quantity independent of $T$.
+This lower bound provides a partial clue that our rate might in fact be optimal.